Things to Do in Phoenix Park, Dublin | A Guide to Its Historical Treasures

 Things to Do & See in Phoenix Park

 Protected under the National Monument Act, Phoenix Park is a vast heritage site with an array of historical attractions to discover.
+Entrance to Phoenix Park is free and should be on your to-do list if you want to visit Dublin on a budget.

 The People’s Flower Gardens